Erb’s Palsy vs. Klumpke’s Palsy: Treatment, Doctors

 Nerve Surgery:

 In severe cases, surgical intervention may be necessary to repair damaged nerves.
-Reputed hospitals and expert doctors in the United States are skilled in performing these procedures.
+Reputed hospitals and expert doctors are skilled in performing these procedures.

 CategoryOutcomeSuccess Rate (%)